 When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Health and Welfare that are currently non-operational.

-Please provide a detailed strategy for assuring Health and Welfare, the specific timeline for implementing identified strategies and the parties res sponsible for its operation strategies, and strategies, and the parties responsible for its operation.
+Please provide a detailed strategy for assuring Health and Welfare, the specific timeline for implementing identified strategies, and the parties responsible for its operation.